 Edit the form's width or position on the page with the properties in the Geometry.

 - Use the Size fields to enter an exact numerical value in pixels for the Width of your form.

 - Use the Position fields to enter an exact numerical value in pixels to move your form in relation to the Left of the page and the Top of the page.

-The FORM CONFIRMATION section lets you determine the action that your form takes once your customer has hit the confirmation button.
+The Form Confirmation section lets you determine your form's action once your customer has hit the confirmation button.
 It also allows you to access and edit your confirmation dialog box.